Hi, how can we help you today?

 Example: The same basic scene (a character walking through a city street) rendered in multiple distinct styles:

-• Photorealistic mode captures detailed textures, accurate lighting, and natural movement
+• Photorealistic mode captures detailed textures, accurate lighting, and natural movement.

-• Anime style features bold outlines, expressive character movement, and stylized environmental effects
+• Anime style features bold outlines, expressive character movement, and stylized environmental effects.

-• Cinematic mode applies film-like color grading, dramatic lighting, and professional camera work
+• Cinematic mode applies film-like color grading, dramatic lighting, and professional camera work.

-1. Photorealistic: "A person walking down a busy city street with tall buildings, in photorealistic style.
+Simple prompt: "A person walking down a busy city street with tall buildings, in photorealistic style.
 Detailed textures, accurate lighting, natural movement.
 4K quality, cinematic composition."

 2. Anime Style: "A character walking down a busy city street with tall buildings, in Japanese anime style.
 Bold outlines, vibrant colors, expressive movement.
 Stylized environmental effects like speed lines when moving."